Cronheim: Alemanni 259CE to 496CE

-Middle Ages 5th to 15th century
+5th to 15th century

-The location was mentioned for the first time in the year 800 as the foundation of a man named “Cracho.”
-In medieval times Cronheim was a free and independent manor.
-That included the full authority over the village including the ordinary jurisdiction.
-A stone with the coat of arms of the knights of Kronheim that used to be in the old castle is dated 1111 that indicates the time when the first castle, the Allodium, was built.
+Cronheim was mentioned for the first time in 800CE as the foundation of a man named “Cracho.”
+In medieval times Cronheim was a free and independent manor, including the full authority over the village and the ordinary jurisdiction.
+A stone with the coat of arms of the knights of Kronheim that was in the old castle is dated 1111 that indicates the time when the first castle, the Allodium, was built.
 If the knights of Cronheim were constructing the Castle Cronheim and named it after themselves or the other way around isn't documented.
 At the beginning of the 13th century a new, more representative castle was constructed nearby.
 It was changed and enlarged various times until it finally burned down in 1403.
 The old castle, the Allodium, was rented out to the church that used it as the priest house.
 Thanks to that circumstance large parts of the old construction could be preserved until today.

 In a document dated June 9, 1272 a Ludwig von Craigenheim (Cronheim) was mentioned.
-He exchanged the churches St. Peter and St. Walburg in the village Stetten for properties in Norsteten (Nordstetten (Gunzenhausen)) with bishop Hildebrand of Möhren Hans von Cronheim († around 1427) was a helper of the at the 15th of Mai 1381 executed robber-knight Eppelein von Gailingen, who had his hide-out in Wald.
+He exchanged the churches St. Peter and St. Walburg in the village of Stetten for properties in Norsteten (Nordstetten (Gunzenhausen)) with bishop Hildebrand of Möhren.
+Hans von Cronheim (died around 1427) was an assistant at the 15 May 1381 execution of robber-knight Eppelein von Gailingen, who had his hide-out in Wald.

-Most likely due to the fire at the castle in Cronheim in 1403 Hans von Cronheim and his wife Anna were selling four properties in Aha to the Teutonic Order in Nuremberg along with a grange in Sachsenhofen to Kuntz von Eschenbach zu Obern-Eschenbach and Margretha, his wife.
+Most likely due to the fire at the castle of Cronheim in 1403 Hans von Cronheim and his wife Anna were selling four properties in Aha to the Teutonic Order in Nuremberg, along with a grange in Sachsenhofen to Kuntz von Eschenbach zu Obern-Eschenbach and Margretha, his wife.